Warren Buffett's Dividend Portfolio

 Coca-Cola (KO)

-Berkshire Hathaway established a position in Coca-Cola in 1988 seeing the company's strong brand, global reach, and consistent earnings as key strengths, and owns nearly 9% of the soda maker's shares today.
+Berkshire Hathaway established a position in Coca-Cola in 1988, seeing the company's strong brand, global reach, and consistent earnings as key strengths.
+The soda maker accounts for nearly 11% of the firm's investment portfolio.

 The company's enduring brand loyalty and expansive distribution network have resulted in a stable and growing revenue base.
 Despite market fluctuations and changing consumer preferences towards healthier alternatives, Coca-Cola has consistently adapted its product offerings, maintaining its market dominance.